-The Utah State University admission policy is designed to admit undergraduate students who have the best chance to successfully complete a university program of study.
+The Utah State University undergraduate admissions policy is designed to admit students who have the best chance to successfully complete a university program of study.
+USU grants admission, without regard to race, creed, sex, or national origin, to those students who satisfy the admissions requirements.